 - Cybersecurity risks of exchange networks.

-The growing diffusion in the financial markets of the cryptocurrency has generated the need for the FATF to adequately mitigate the ML / TF risks associated with virtual products and service providers or VASPs (IT platforms through which these products are offered/exchanged).
+The growing diffusion in the cryptocurrency's financial markets has generated the FATF's need to adequately mitigate the ML / TF risks associated with virtual products and service providers or VASPs (IT platforms through which these products are offered/exchanged).

 AML Regulations For Cryptocurrencies